muhammadn/muhammadn.github.io/_posts/2019-03-22-introducing-api-vault.md

 Another thing - no changes are needed for your current microservices to use API Vault.
 Just configure API Vault and API Vault will use the secrets from your microservices to generate it's token to the microservice.

+Your microservices can be in a private network without exposing it to a public network while APIVault is exposed to the public network.

 API Vault supports MySQL, PostgreSQL and Microsoft SQL.

 You can check out the Github Project [here](https://github.com/muhammadn/APIVault) (don't forget to star ⭐️ it!)